michikawa07/UnitfulParsableString.jl/README.md

 The `has_unit_bracket(x)` returns false if the `unit(x)` consists of single type unit, and true if it consists of multi type units.

-Note: see `Unitful.string(x::Unitlike)` about the string expression of unit.
+Note: see `string(x::Unitlike)` about the string expression of unit.
 Note: if `unit(x)` == NoUnits, this method output only `string(x.val)`.

 At the case of `Int` the bracket is absence and, at the case of the unit consists of only `s` the bracket is absence.